DrkWithT/Toy_Site_Project_1/docs/README.md

 ### General Info:
  - Frontend Languages: HTML, CSS3, JS
  - Backend Tech: XAMPP with PHP 8.0+
- - VCS?: Git for Windows with GitHub
+ - VCS?: Git for Windows ~~with GitHub~~!

 ### Sumamry:
-This is a tentative outline of my final project for this web programming class.
+This is a _tentative_ outline of my final project for this web programming class.
 For this final project that I will eventually complete and present, I plan to create a basic writing website for posting small poems like haikus or sonnets.
 There, users can write, post, or manage their work in other ways.
 The outline below this summary will elaborate the details.

 ### Features:
  1. Basic User Authentication:
-  - Creating an account: Needs a username, original password, confirm password, and _maybe_ an email (no email verification for simplicity).
+  - Creating an account: Needs a username, original password, confirm password, and _maybe_ an email (no 3rd party email verification, as it is beyond this class's scope).
   - Logging In: Needs a valid username and password.
 Password is at least 10 characters long with uppercase, lowercase, and numeric characters.
-A special character is necessary too.
+Punctuation characters are necessary too: `'$', '!', '.'`.
-  - Logging Out: The server-side scripts handle log out requests using cookies as an "ID" for a specific user doing so.
+  - Logging Out: The server-side scripts handle log out requests by clearing session ID cookies for a specific user doing so.
 A redirect to the homepage occurs anyway.
  2. Database for User Data:
   - Table 1: Maps usernames to passwords.
   - Table 2: Maps any valid username to a variable length JSON/XML string that lists poem IDs.